legendddhgf/ConfigEngine/README.md

 - Either way, not needing to be concerned about the correctness, modularity, and expandability of your configuration system is one less headache to worry about.

-## This is not
+## Notice
-- A Standalone program
+- This is not a Standalone program
-- A configuration system
+- This is not a configuration system
     - This allows you to make your own but doesn't provide you with any configuration out of the box
-- A project intended for profit
+- This is not a project intended for profit
     - I am just trying to help my and any other developers lives become a bit easier

 ## Planned features